-Western Asset Core Bond Strategy (effective on or about June 13, 2022).
+Western Asset Core Bond Strategy.
 The strategy seeks to maximize total return, consistent with prudent investment management and liquidity needs, by targeting a dollar weighted average effective duration range within 20% of the average duration of the estimated domestic bond market.
 The Fund invests in a portfolio of fixed income securities of various maturities and, under normal market conditions, will invest at least 80% of its net assets, including the amount of borrowing for investment purposes, if any, in debt and fixed income securities.